Entertaining can be stressful.

 2 oz. melted butter

-1 egg + 1 TBSP water, whisked together
+1 egg + 1 tablespoon water, whisked together

-¾ cup granulated sugar + 1 tsp. ground cinnamon, whisked together
+¾ cup granulated sugar + 1 teaspoon ground cinnamon, whisked together

 In the bowl of a stand mixer fitted with the dough hook attachment stir together the water, sugar, and salt.
 Sprinkle yeast over top and allow to foam for about 5 minutes.